Compact Groups of Galaxies in Sloan Digital Sky Survey and LAMOST Spectral Survey: I. The Catalogs: Discussion

 \section{Discussion}

-\subsection{{\bfseries Selection Criteria}}
+\subsection{Selection Criteria}

-As we have shown in the bottom right panel of Fig.~\ref{fig:Props}, the peak of the $\sigma_{LOS}$ distribution of our cCGs is smaller than 200 km/s.
-In our CG selection, we use a velocity difference criteria $\Delta V = |V - V_{med}|$ smaller than 1000 km/s.
-In general, this radial velocity difference restriction minimize the interlopers with discordant redshifts while recovering systems similar to the original Hickson compact groups \citep{2010AJ....139.1857W}.
-However, this large critical $\Delta V$ value brings doubt that it might be too large for low mass groups (e.g. these with $\sigma_{LOS} < 200$ km/s).
-To test this effect, for each cCG, we compare $\Delta V$ of each group member with its $\sigma_{LOS}$ and find most of our groups having members with $\Delta V < 2 \sigma_{LOS}$ and none of them with $\Delta V > 3 \sigma_{LOS}$.
+As we have shown in the bottom right panel of Fig.~\ref{fig:Props}, the peak of the $\sigma_{\text{LOS}}$ distribution of our cCGs is smaller than 200 km s$^{-1}$.
+In our CG selection, we use a velocity difference criteria $\Delta V = |V - V_{\text{med}}|$ smaller than 1000 km s$^{-1}$.
+In general, this radial velocity difference restriction minimizes the interlopers with discordant redshifts while recovering systems similar to the original Hickson CGs \citep{2010AJ....139.1857W}.
+However, this large critical $\Delta V$ value brings doubt that it might be too large for low mass groups (e.g. these with $\sigma_{\text{LOS}} < 200$ km s$^{-1}$).
+To test this effect, for each cCG, we compare $\Delta V$ of each group member with its $\sigma_{\text{LOS}}$ and find most of our groups have members with $\Delta V < 2 \sigma_{LOS}$ and none of them with $\Delta V > 3 \sigma_{\text{LOS}}$.
 This result may not be surprising.
-On the one hand, for CGs with few members, any group member with large $\Delta V$ value would also bias $\sigma_{LOS}$ to a large value.
-On the other hand, as we will show in next section, $\sigma_{LOS}$ is nicely correlated with the total luminosity of the group members, which indicates that $\sigma_{LOS}$ is a good dynamics indicator and therefore our cCGs could not be significantly contaminated by possible interlopers.
+On the one hand, for CGs with few members, any group member with a large $\Delta V$ value would also bias $\sigma_{LOS}$ to a large value.
+On the other hand, as we will show in the next section, $\sigma_{\text{LOS}}$ is nicely correlated with the total luminosity of the group members, which indicates that $\sigma_{\text{LOS}}$ is a good dynamics indicator and therefore our cCGs could not be significantly contaminated by possible interlopers.

-Nevertheless, we emphasize the critical $\Delta V$ value 1000 km/s we adopt is somewhat arbitrary.
-A minor revision of this critical value will also slightly change our final CG catalogue.
-For example, if we apply a tighter critical value, $\Delta V < 800$ km/s, about $\sim$ 5 percent groups would be removed from current cCG sample.
-The critical value 1000 km/s we take is for the consistence with other studies, and also makes the comparison in Section~\ref{sec:compare} easier.
+Nevertheless, we emphasize the critical $\Delta V$ value 1000 km s$^{-1}$ we adopt is somewhat arbitrary.
+A minor revision of this critical value will also slightly change our final CG catalog.
+For example, if we apply a tighter critical value, $\Delta V < 800$ km s$^{-1}$, about $\sim 5 \%$ groups would be removed from current cCG sample.
+The critical value 1000 km s$^{-1}$ we take is for the consistency with other studies, and also makes the comparison in Section~\ref{sec:compare} easier.